KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 > How did this specific formal-method cluster enter this field, and what relation does it bear to the author's prior anchored register?

-**Disposition:** cluster-level relevance preserved; commons-level dismissal rejected.
+**Disposition:** cluster-scale relevance preserved; commons-scale dismissal rejected.

 ---